 - Negotiate with the hacker and regain the data

-- In case of social engineering and employees misusing their privileges, checks should be conducted to determine if the employee was innocent or acted deliberately
+- In the case of social engineering and employees misusing their privileges, checks should be conducted to determine if the employee was innocent or acted deliberately

 - In the case of DDoS attacks, the load should be mitigated to other servers, so that the website comes back online as soon as possible.
 You may rent out servers for a while or use a cloud app so that costs are minimal.